Knee Pain and Problems

 Brief anatomy of the knee

-The knee is formed by the following parts:
+The knee is formed by these parts:

 Tibia.
 This is the shin bone or larger bone of the lower leg.